 Mention free shipping

-The price of different products can really impact our purchasing decision.
+The price of different products can impact our purchasing decisions.
 But for some people, shipping costs are equally important.

 Nowadays most places offer free shipping for a minimum amount and if you’re not doing the same, you might be missing out on a lot of potential customers.